AlexJWayne/ts-gl-shader/readme.md

 ## Example

-Given file for your shader:
+First create a file your shader.

 ```typescript
 // my-shader.ts